 For shipping abroad, we used upakweship.com when moving from Canada to Austria, and were happy with the service.
 It still isn’t cheap but it was one of the more affordable options and they provided good customer service.
 Another thing to note is that there can often be hidden costs when shipping abroad, that you only find out about when you go to pick up your items.
 This was the case when we moved from UK to Canada.
-We used shipit.co.uk for that service who I don’t recommend!
+We used shipit.co.uk for that service who we don’t recommend!

 As well as shipping furniture you also need to think about what you need to ship in terms of personal possessions.
 Ie how much clothes do you need to bring with you?
 Can you fit everything you need in a couple of suitcases, or will you need to ship some things?
 For me when I moved I left some of my possessions at my parents and then just took with me essential items, such as clothes, my computer, some travel books and various other things.

 Something that a lot of people forget about is whether their electrical items will be ok in another country.
 Some high power items such as hair dryers can play up and die after a while (as my girlfriend found out).
 Whether or not you need to worry depends on which country you are coming from and which country you are moving to.
 For example in the USA the voltage is often 100 – 127 V whilst in many places in Europe it is 220 – 240 V. This means that if you plug in a low voltage device into a high voltage socket then it can destroy the item.